 The Stillness is also a place of staggering austerity.
 Resources are precious and must be used carefully; stores must be maintained in case of a Season, a devastating change in geological and climactic conditions that may last decades.
 People are organized into castes: leaders and workers, historians and inventors, humans and orogenes.

-Essun, a Fulcrum-trained orogene, has taught her daughter to control her powers of orogeny so that she can hide among the “stills”.
+Essun, a Fulcrum-trained orogene, has taught her daughter to control her power to manipulate earth so that she can hide among the “stills.”
 Her methods were somewhat crude and often cruel, but effective.
 Nonetheless, when Essun’s husband realizes their toddler son is an orogene, he kills the boy and takes his daughter to look for a place that can teach her how to unbecome what she is.
 In desperation, Essun attempts to follow them but cannot catch up.
-Instead, she finds herself in a community that depends on the orogenes for their survival, even as they continue to fear and despise orogeny.
+Instead, she finds herself in a community that depends on the orogeny for their survival, even as they continue to fear and despise orogenes.
 It is an uneasy peace but a necessary one.
 It is in this place that Essun is challenged by Alabaster, her former lover and mentor, to end the Seasons for good.

 This world and its people are rich in culture and history; you can almost taste the ash that continuously falls from the sky.
 But the true brilliance of the series lies in Jemisin’s layered and nuanced portrayal of power.
 The politics of the Stillness is a deadly game of rock-paper-scissors: every power can defeat at least one other, and no power is indefeasible.
 Orogenes may be trained by the Fulcrum, but they are killed if they cannot control their abilities—or if they display enough control to command an obelisk.
 Fulcrum orogenes use their powers to subdue the Earth, and the Earth seethes with hatred for them, as they are descendants of those who tried to enslave it.
 The Guardians, who are themselves orogenes, have been surgically altered and trained to ensure that their own kind are kept in check.
 Meanwhile, some of the stone eaters want the orogenes to command the obelisks but they are at war amongst themselves and with any Guardian who gets in their way.